 The stage at which a client reaches out to us at Virteffic Limited (Virteffic) varies.

 Many of our clients have quickly identified their limited capacity and reached out to us early, often at stage 1.
-Some come to us for assistance during a limited time whilst they are recruiting for a permanent employee, and we have also assisted with maternity cover for a couple of clients.
+Some come to us for assistance during a limited time whilst they are recruiting to fill their workforce shortage for permanent employees, and we have also assisted with maternity cover for a couple of clients.